 Escape the hustle and bustle of everyday life for a winter snowshoeing retreat at Parker Dam State Park where miles of untapped beauty await.
-An outdoor adventure is never complete without wildlife sightings, so don’t forget your camera to capture greeting card-worthy content.
+Be on the lookout for sightings of the park’s wildlife to capture some greeting card-worthy photos.

 3. Knox & Kane Rail Trail

 4. Asbury Woods

 Next up on your snowshoeing adventure list is Asbury Woods, with its 4.5 miles of trails ranging from easy to moderate to challenging terrain.
 The wintry beauty of Mother Nature is on full display throughout the 216-acre woodland paradise.
-Snowshoe and cross-country ski rentals are available for rent when there is at least 6 inches of snow on the trails and if you’re new to the sport, Asbury Woods also offers snowshoe clinics.
+Snowshoe and cross-country ski rentals are available when there is at least 6 inches of snow on the trails and if you’re new to the sport, Asbury Woods also offers snowshoe clinics.

 5. Jennings Environmental Education Center

-Jennings Environmental Education Center, Moraine State Park, and the Butler Freeport Community Trail are all perfect locations for snowshoeing fun whenever western PA is blessed with a blanket of white.
-Offering complementary rentals, visitors at Jennings can borrow snowshoes from the park office if at least 4 inches of snow has fallen to explore this winter wonderland.
+Jennings Environmental Education Center, Moraine State Park, and the Butler Freeport Community Trail are all perfect locations for snowshoeing fun whenever western PA is beneath a blanket of white.
+Offering complementary rentals, visitors at Jennings can borrow snowshoes from the park office when at least 4 inches of snow has fallen to explore this winter wonderland.

 6. Swatara State Park

-Swatara State Park offers 18.2 miles of hiking trails that are generally wide and flat and perfect for snowshoeing adventures and all skill levels, including the 10-mile Swatara Rail Trail, part of the Appalachian Trail, and local favorite Bear Hole Trail.
+Swatara State Park offers miles of hiking trails that are generally wide and flat and perfect for snowshoeing adventures and all skill levels, including the 10-mile Swatara Rail Trail and local favorite Bear Hole Trail.
 The greatest treasure along the 5.5-mile Bear Hole Trail is the historic Bordner Cabin along the stunning Aycrigg’s Waterfall.
 With so many different trails, snowshoers will be sure to get their winter exercise in while taking in the winter wonderland views.